 Park on the cement drive or directly behind, with enough space for others to back out.
 Leave the rock drive parallel to the house for backing up only.
 This will make it easier for families to get out and easier for you to come up on the sidewalk without getting your feet wet in the grass.
-Try to keep your vehicle off the grass to help keep our yard looking as nice as possible.
+Try to keep your vehicle off the grass to help keep our yard

 My home has 2 front entrances, but one has been dedicated as the child care entrance down the long sidewalk for both drop-off and pick-up.
 Coming up to my home is required due to signing your child in and out, and so we can communicate about your child.
 You will sign in/out on either your phone or my device if needed.
 You will sign in as you arrive to drop-off and you will sign out as you are leaving my home at pick-up.
+(If it takes you 20 minutes to get your child out of the door and you signed them out when you drove up, then your sign out time isn't accurate.
+This affects my record keeping for my state license, federal taxes, as well as could cause an issue with my insurance if there's an incident during that time.)
 Coming to my door is also required since your child is not allowed to be unsupervised while on my property.
 Your child must be with you or within my care at all times.
 I understand there are things you may allow your child to do at your home, such as run to the vehicle or from the vehicle to your home or go to the bathroom alone to wash their hands, but these situations would be considered a safety hazard at my home.
-Other common situations that aren't allowed are leaving a child under 13 in a vehicle alone (maybe to quickly drop off or you forgot something in my home), allowing the child to be inside or outside while you are at the other (dropping off while we are outside and you step in to put something in their cubby), and allowing the child to open the doors to my home (they will be taught that only adults are allowed to open the doors for all of our safety).
+Other common situations that aren't allowed are leaving a child under 13 in a vehicle alone (maybe to quickly drop off or you forgot something in my home), allowing the child to be inside or outdoors while you are at the other (dropping off while we are outdoors and you step in to put something in their cubby), and allowing the child to open/close the doors or gates at my home (they will be taught that only adults are allowed to open/close the doors/gates for all of our safety).
+(Please note that allowing any of these safety issues are cause for immediate termination.)

 Children are to arrive clean and ready for the day.
-This includes diapers, clothes, hands and face.
+This includes diapers, clothes, hands and face, and hair.
 I understand if you have a long drive they will most likely need a diaper change.
-Allow time to help get your child to the bathroom or have their diaper changed and/or hands and face washed since I will often be busy with other children or possibly be outside and won't always be able to stop what I'm doing to help each time.
+Allow time to help get your child to the bathroom or have their diaper changed and/or hands and face washed since I will often be busy with other children or possibly be outdoors and won't always be able to stop what I'm doing to help each time.
 Everyone coming into my home and staying for more than a few minutes are required to wash their hands upon arrival.
 You are more than welcome in my home to help your child wash their hands either in the learning area kitchen or bathroom.
 (Be mindful if you're sick or if your shoes are dirty!)
 I never plan to send your child home dirty or needing to be changed, so help me with starting out the day the same way.
 Having the same routine each day will help your child adjust.